 Other studies showed that network models with more biological plausible LIF neurons, in which the synapse is described in more detail, can reach balanced states as well (Yger & Harris, 2013).
-However, it is still unknown if these networks can reach the different states of synchrony and regularity, and whether the transitions between these states are similar to those of the simpler neuron model.
-It is therefore examined whether a network model with more biological plausible LIF neurons can reach balanced states which differentiate between synchrony and regularity.
-It is hypothesized that a balanced state will be reached, and that it is possible to differentiate between the different states, although the transitions will differ from simpler models.
+However, it is still unknown if these networks can reach the different states of synchrony and regularity, and whether the transitions between these states are similar to those of the network with the simpler synapse model.
+Therefore, in this thesis I examined whether a network model with more biological plausible synapses can reach the same states as the original network with respect to synchrony and regularity.
+It is hypothesized that a balanced state will be reached, and that it is possible to differentiate between the different states, although the exact parameter values at which the transitions occur will differ from the simpler model.

-This is examined by implementing a balanced network of LIF neurons and systematically quantifying the regularity and synchrony of different combinations of the external input and relative strength of inhibitory synapses, which were the key parameters in Brunel 2000.
+The hypothesis is examined by implementing a balanced network of LIF neurons and systematically quantifying the regularity of the individual spike trains and the synchrony of the network of different combinations of two parameters: the external input and relative strength of inhibitory synapses, which were the key parameters in Brunel 2000.
 It is expected that it is possible to differentiate between the four states bases on the quantification.
 Whether these transitions will be nominal or continuously is unknown, as the involved parameters are not linearly correlated to one another.

 Materials and Methods